ThomasHeb/4AxisFoamCutter/README.md

 ### Functions on local display / buttons
-- e-stop: IRQ based local stop, this does not match the requirements of any safety standard
+- e-stop: IRQ based local stop, this does not match the requirements of any safety standard (not available, if USE_BUTTONS is set to 0)
 - Idle stepper
-- Homing
+- Homing (not available, if USE_BUTTONS is set to 0)
   - homing including pull-off
   - set current position as new pull off position: This function is used to travel from limit switches to machine zero position.
 Adjust the position with the position menu
 - Position
   - adjust each axis independent
   - set or travel to a temporary home position
   - set or travel to a temporary zero position
-  - 8 buttons to control the movements
+  - 8 buttons to control the movements (not available, if USE_BUTTONS is set to 0)
 - SD-Card
   - read file list from SD-Card (only with defined file extensions (config.h), only from root directory, keep filenames short)
   - execute a file from the SD-Card
   - visualise the progress (bytes read and send to gcode processing, not bytes really executed)
 - Hotwire
   - switch on/off or change the power in %.
 New value is stored in the eeprom
-  - switch on/off with button
+  - switch on/off with button (not available, if USE_BUTTONS is set to 0)
   - indicate status with LED
 - Feed speed
   - select the feed speed
   - new value is stored in the eeprom
   - if gcode includes feed rates, gcode values are used.
-  - adjust in big steps with Y- / Y+ buttons
+  - adjust in big steps with Y- / Y+ buttons (not available, if USE_BUTTONS is set to 0)
 - Cutting
   - this functions allows horizontal or vertical cutting w/o gcode
-  - select the cutting direction with the 8 buttons for the axis
+  - select the cutting direction with the 8 buttons for the axis (not available, if USE_BUTTONS is set to 0, direction is selected with jog)
   - define the maximum x/y travel for cutting (use position menue)
   - executes a cut by preheating the hotwire for 5 seconds
 - Fan